JellyTitan/Sofle-Pico/README.md

 Solder these on the front of the boards, inserting into the outline.
 Some brands of jack will snap into the board, holding them in place while you solder.
 Other brands may require tape.
 Solder 1 pin first to check that everything is flush.
 Adjust as needed.
 Solder remaining pins.

-### Rotary encoder
+### Rotary encoders
-@todo this needs to be added to the TOC.
+Saved these for last because they are tallest.
+Insert into the top of the board, and solder on the backside.
+Some EC11's have metal tabs on opposite sides that add mechanical stability - no need to solder those.

-### Assemble
+### Final assembly
+Installing the keys and case.

-- Snap a few switches into the top plate, the corner switches work best
+1. Snap a few switches into the top plate, the corner switches work best.

-- Place the PCB on a flat surface.
+1. Place the PCB on a flat surface.
 This will save some strain on the solder joints in the next step (though they should be able handle it).

-- Carefully lower the top plate with switches on the main PCB and push into sockets.
+1. Carefully lower the top plate with switches on the main PCB and push into sockets.
 Ensure pins are aligned.

-- Snap the remaining switches into the top plate pressing into the sockets.
+1. Snap the remaining switches into the top plate pressing into the sockets.

-- There are no standoff between the PCB and top plate

-- Place the encoder knob on the shaft.
+1. Place the encoder knob on the shaft.
 Tighten the set screw with a hex key.
 A small screwdriver for glasses may do in a pinch.

-- Optionally add oled covers
+1. Slide the four 8mm standoffs through the PCB and align to the holes on the key plate.
+Attach the standoffs to the keyplate using M2 screws.
+1. Attach the bottom plate to the four standoffs installed in the previous step.
+1. Use M2 screws to attach the three 12mm standoffs to the OLED cover plate.
+1. Slide the three standoff on the OLED plate through the PCB.
+Attach those standoffs to the backplate using M2 screws.

-- Put at least 4 adhesive rubber feet in the corners so the keyboard is not moving when you type.
+1. Put at least 4 adhesive rubber feet in the corners so the keyboard is not moving when you type.

 ## Warnings and disclaimers
 - Don't connect or disconnect the TRRS cable when the keyboard is powered.
 It may short out.
 Always disconnect the USB cable first.
 - Be gentle with micro USB ports on your microcontrollers.
 They are easy to break.
 - Keep in mind that this is a prototype of a DIY keyboard.
-It's not a polished product.
+It’s not a polished product.

 ## Firmware and programming
+@todo - update hte firmware.

-The Sofle Choc uses [QMK Firmware][qmk_firmware].
+The Sofle Pico uses [QMK Firmware][qmk_firmware].
 Support is not in the main QMK repository [yet](https://github.com/qmk/qmk_firmware/pull/16736).
 Instead use the [brianlow/qmk_firmware](https://github.com/brianlow/qmk_firmware) fork.
 Suggested approach is to build the firmware yourself.
 You should be familiar with QMK and be able to make it work on your local environment.
 If not, please [follow the instructions in the documentation][qmkintro].
 Note QMK setup is fairly invasive (upgrade every homebrew package on your system) so you might want to consider the [QMK Docker image](https://beta.docs.qmk.fm/using-qmk/guides/development-environments/getting_started_docker) for compiling.

 To flash: